tgi-io/tgi-core/spec/README.md

 #tgi-core
-Core objects, models, stores and interfaces for the TGI framework.
+Core objects, models, stores and interfaces.

 ###Table of Contents